 Abigail Bishop was born Oct.
-5, 1753 in Mistic (now Medford), Mass., the daughter of John and Abigail Tufts Bishop.
+5, 1753 in Mistic, the daughter of John and Abigail Tufts Bishop.
 Her mother was an intimate friend of John Adams’ wife, her cousin Abigail.
-The Bishops lived in a big house on High Street, where Alexander Scammell probably met Miss ‘Naby’ while visiting her parents.
+The Bishops lived in a big house on High Street, where Alexander Scammell probably met Miss ‘Nabby’ while visiting her parents.

 Alexander Scammell was handsome, dashing, tall for his era at 6’2” and unusually likable.
 He was a member of George Washington’s inner circle, one of the few who could make him laugh with his stories and jokes.

 He was born March 27, 1747 in Mendon, now Milford, Mass., the son of a doctor and his wife who had emigrated from England.
 Alexander Scammell graduated from Harvard, taught school in Plymouth and Kingston, Mass., then did some surveying in New Hampshire and Maine, where he became a proprietor of the town of Shapleigh.